How Does a Merchant Cash Advance Impact Your Credit Score?

 Payment history (35%)

 The most important credit score factor is your payment history.
-Paying your bills in full and on time will help develop good credit in the long run.
-On the other hand, missing payments can hurt your score considerably, especially if it leads to collections accounts, foreclosure, or bankruptcy.
+Paying your bills in full and on time will help you develop good credit in the long run.
+On the other hand, missing payments can hurt your score considerably, especially if they lead to collections accounts, foreclosure, or bankruptcy.

 Amounts owed (30%)

-How much debt you owe in comparison to the total amount of credit extended to you is another important credit score factor.
+Another important credit score factor is how much debt you owe compared to the total amount of credit extended to you.
 Keeping your debt balances low will help your score improve.
-Revolving credit (such as credit cards and other lines of credit) also have a bigger impact than installment loans.
+Revolving credit (such as credit cards and other lines of credit) also has a bigger impact than installment loans.

 Credit history (15%)